Nominee and successor flexi access drawdown

 Apart from being good practice, it is vital that a planholder nominates and keeps their nominated beneficiaries up to date if they want them to have access to all death benefit options available under the scheme including flexi-access drawdown.

-How do nominee and successor flexi-access drawdown operate?
+How does nominee and successor flexi-access drawdown operate?

 Nominee and successor flexi-access drawdown operate in an identical manner to dependant's flexi-access drawdown.
 In particular:

-• No tax-free cash is available on establishing the nominee or successor flexi-access drawdown plan.
+• No tax-free cash is available on setting up the nominee or successor flexi-access drawdown plan.

 • No contributions can be paid to the flexi-access drawdown plan.

-What are the attractions of nominee and successor flexi-access drawdown?
+What makes nominee and successor flexi-access drawdown attractive?

 The retirement freedoms have changed general thinking towards pensions.
 Nominee and successor drawdown are seen as an attractive means of: